look-itsaxiom/PT-Demo/GDD/GamePillarDetails.md

 ## Town Development and Progression

 The town evolves visually and mechanically as players expand its borders and upgrade its buildings.

+As the player and co. explore the various nodes on the map, defeat location bosses, collect unique items, and finish certain quests more buildings will unlock and become buildable furthering the development of their town in both available Adventuring options **and** Renown.

 ### Renown and External Influence